The Dark Knight Rises manages to bring Christopher Nolan’s Batman trilogy to an end with a thrilling and stellar conclusion.

 In what is the longest film in the trilogy (and probably just a tad bit too long), there is a lot happening.
 Alfred Pennyworth (Michael Caine) resigns as the Wayne family’s longtime butler.
 Bruce Wayne turns over his company to a new CEO, Miranda Tate (Marion Cotillard).
 A rookie cop, John Blake (Joseph Gordon-Levitt) is one of Gotham’s honest cops and also assists commissioner James Gordon (Gary Oldman) in trying to save the city.
 Everything comes to a climax in the film’s final hour.
 Bruce Wayne/Batman, Selina Kyle/Catwoman, and Commissioner Gordon team up to save the day.
 It doesn’t come easy but whatever it takes, right?

 Let’s talk about the final few minutes of film.
 Everything certainly comes together with concluding stories.
 I like the way that it’s all spliced together and weaving in the various characters.
 We also get some hope when one assumes the worst had happened.
 I wouldn’t expect differently.
+It opens the door to future stories even as we know that we won’t be getting any of those on the big screen.

 Christian Bale also leaves his mark as Batman for an entire generation of movie goers.
 Looking back at the last 30 years of live-action Batman films, it’s hard to find someone that can top him.
 Listen, everyone manages to bring their own thing to the role but when you look at Bale, you really feel like you’re looking at Batman.
 Maybe its because of how he prepares but something about Bale’s performance elevates the material in a different way.
+It’s why I feel a sense of loyalty to Bale’s performance than all the other actors playing Batman.
+Part of this is what the filmmakers, cast, and crew bring to the film, too.

 Politically speaking, Bane certainly represents a movement.
 His character is one who manages to lead Gotham’s residents to go against the government and the police.
 All the while, Bruce Wayne is sent into a prison and Commissioner Gordon is forced into keeping a low profile.
 In their absence, Bane terrorizes the city while Jonathan Crane (Cillian Murphy) is the jury and executioner.
 There’s a lot more that can be said here but I’m not about to dive into it.